darktable-org/darktable/src/tests/benchmark/README.txt

 darktable-bench-null.xmp : a sidecar file with minimal processing,
 			   used to warm up disk caches

-darktable-bench-3.4.xmp  : the default benchmarking sidecar
+darktable-bench-3.6.xmp  : the default benchmarking sidecar
+darktable-bench-3.4.xmp  : alternate sidecar for older version

 ../integration/images/mire1.cr2 : the default benchmarking image